RandallYe/Circus-Programs/Cases/README.txt

 | | |--CSP_Z                            [the linked CSP || Z program corresponding to the Circus specification]
 | | | |--BufferSpec2-s1.csp
 | | | |--BufferSpec2-s1.tex

+The Circus program can be parsed and typechecked by CZT (http://sourceforge.net/projects/czt/files/czt-ide/).
+The latest stable release is czt_1_5_0_bin.jar.

+The CSP || Z program is model-checked by the modified ProB version under "Tools/ProB" of this repository.